Speedy1991/strawberry-workshop/README.md

 - [django queries](https://docs.djangoproject.com/en/5.0/topics/db/queries/)

 ## Helpful shortcuts
-- _TODO:_ This is **your** job
+- 🛠️ _TODO:_ This is **your** job
-- _DOCS:_ This will give you a link to the specific doc page
+- 📜 _DOCS:_ This will give you a link to the specific doc page
-- _DJANGO:_ This will help you with some django specific code
-- _HINT:_ This will give you some useful tips
+- 💡 _HINT:_ This will give you some useful tips
-- _QUESTION:_ Try to answer the question yourself - if you don't find the answer, feel free to ask :)
+- ❓ _QUESTION:_ Try to answer the question yourself - if you don't find the answer, feel free to ask :)

 ## Django Cheatsheet
 - `SELECT * FROM <table>` -> `<ModelName>.objects.all()`